Pershing Square Building: Later history

 When the Pershing Square Building was completed in 1923, it immediately became popular among tenants.
 A mezzanine above the second floor, also designed by Sloan, was added in 1924 when Pacific Bank rented space in the building.
-The following year, in 1925, real estate operator Louis Frankel filed a lawsuit in the New York Supreme Court against Samuel Leidesdorf, alleging that he had been denied the profits from the Pershing Square Building's construction, and sought to have all stock in the Pershing Square Building Corporation transferred to him.
+The following year, in 1925, real estate operator Louis Frankel filed a lawsuit in the New York Supreme Court against Samuel Leidesdorf, alleging that he had been denied the profits from the Pershing Square Building's construction, and sought to have all ownership interests in the Pershing Square Building Corporation transferred to him.
 The State Supreme Court subsequently ruled against Frankel.